Cancer Care Parcel Logo

 1.1 Purpose of this Document

-This Governance and Operating Framework sets out the organisational structure, governance standards, operating principles and decision-making processes of Cancer Care Parcel Ltd. It ensures accountability, transparency and responsible management across all activities, while supporting the organisation’s commitment to delivering social value.
+This Governance and Operating Framework sets out the organisational structure, governance standards, operating principles, financial principles, and decision-making processes of Cancer Care Parcel Ltd.

-This document also serves as the official governance policy for use in funding applications, grant compliance, partnership agreements, investor due diligence and operational oversight.
+This document also serves as the organisation’s formal governance policy for use in funding applications, partnership agreements, sponsorship discussions, operational oversight, grant compliance, investor due diligence, and strategic planning.

 1.2 Trading and Legal Status Clarification